 With ever-evolving global economic crises and emerging changes on the horizon, international commercial arbitration disputes are expected to continuously arise on the landscape.
 Topics such as financial volatility and related public policies, clouded by differing political views, lead the challenges.
 More significantly, damage quantification using expert witnesses in international disputes is now becoming more popular.
 Arbitral institutions have been actively implementing new rules and innovative practices involving this trend.

 These pressing issues call for companies’ critical and timely considerations involved in international commercial lawsuits.

-In this LIVE Webcast, a seasoned panel of thought leaders and professionals will provide the audience with an in-depth analysis of the recent international commercial arbitration trends and legal issues.
+In this LIVE Webcast, arbitration experts John Michael McNutt (Lazareff Le Bars) and Glenn R. George (Bates White) will provide the audience with an in-depth analysis of the recent international commercial arbitration trends and legal issues.
 They will discuss the potentials and risks of using expert testimony in quantifying damages.
 Speakers will also present best practices in the continuously evolving legal landscape.

 - Legal and Regulatory Trends and Developments